 3.4.2. performed in accordance with the Authority’s policy on the provision of ODA as published and updated from time to time; and

 3.4.3.performed and administered in particular (but without limitation) in accordance with the conditions applicable to ODA funding as set out by OECD guidance as published and updated from time-to-time (e.g. Is it ODA?
 Factsheet April 2019).

 3.5.
 The Contractor shall provide the Research in accordance with the provisions of this Contract and establish and implement best practice and associated benefits.

 3.6.
-The Contractor will use all reasonable endeavors to comply with guidance and advice on informatics initiatives which may be issued by the Authority from time to time.
+The Contractor will use all reasonable endeavours to comply with guidance and advice on informatics initiatives which may be issued by the Authority from time to time.

 3.7.
 The Contractor shall, and shall procure that the Collaborator(s) shall, for the duration of the Research, maintain information relating to the gender of their staff and report these to the Authority as requested.